apache/arrow/docs/source/format/Intro.rst

 In contrast to the list type, list view type also has a size buffer together with an offset buffer.
 The offsets continue to indicate the start of each element but size is now saved in a separate size buffer.
-This allows to have out-of-order offsets.
+This allows out-of-order offsets as the sizes aren't derived from the consecutive offsets anymore.

 .. figure:: ./images/var-list-view-diagram.svg
    :alt: Diagram is showing the difference between the variable size list view